Frequently Asked Questions About Keratoconus Answered by Your Optometrists in Mesa and Scottsdale

 How Is Advanced Keratoconus Treated?

 If your condition requires advanced care, our optometrists may refer you for any of a variety of specialized treatments.
 Corneal cross-linking is one method used to lend extra support to the corneal tissues.
 A nutrient called riboflavin is delivered to the cornea so that it can stimulate new collagen growth.
 You might also benefit from implants called Intacs that physically support the corneas.
-In the most extreme cases, LASIK or corneal transplant surgery can prove highly successful.
+In most extreme cases, corneal cross-linking or corneal transplant surgery can prove high successful.

 Call Our Mesa or Scottsdale Office for Help with Your Keratoconus